-Naloxone, an opioid antagonist, is a synthetic congener of oxymorphone.
-It differs from oxymorphone in that the methyl group on the nitrogen atom is replaced by an allyl group.
+Naloxone hydrochloride, an opioid antagonist, is a synthetic congener of oxymorphone.
+In structure it differs from oxymorphone in that the methyl group on the nitrogen atom is replaced by an allyl group.

-Naloxone Hydrochloride, USP is chemically designated 17-Allyl-4,5α-epoxy-3,14-dihydroxymorphinan-6-one hydrochloride (C19H21NO4 • HCl), a white to slightly off-white powder soluble in water, in dilute acids, and in strong alkali; slightly soluble in alcohol; practically insoluble in ether and chloroform.
-It has a molecular weight of 363.84.
-It has the following structural formula:
+Naloxone hydrochloride occurs as a white to slightly off-white powder, and is soluble in water, in dilute acids, and in strong alkali; slightly soluble in alcohol; practically insoluble in ether and in chloroform.

-Naloxone prevents or reverses the effects of opioids including respiratory depression, sedation and hypotension.
-Also, Naloxone can reverse the psychotomimetic and dysphoric effects of agonist-antagonists, such as pentazocine.
+Naloxone hydrochloride prevents or reverses the effects of opioids including respiratory depression, sedation, and hypotension.
+Also, it can reverse the psychotomimetic and dysphoric effects of agonist-antagonist such as pentazocine.

-Naloxone has not been shown to produce tolerance or cause physical or psychological dependence.
-In the presence of physical dependence on opioids, Naloxone will produce withdrawal symptoms.
-However, in the presence of opioid dependence, opiate withdrawal symptoms may appear within minutes of Naloxone administration and will subside in about 2 hours.
-The severity and duration of the withdrawal syndrome are related to the dose of Naloxone and to the degree and type of opioid dependence.
+Naloxone hydrochloride has not been shown to produce tolerance or cause physical or psychological dependence.
+In the presence of physical dependence on opioids, Naloxone hydrochloride will produce withdrawal symptoms.
+However, in the presence of opioid dependence, opiate withdrawal symptoms may appear within minutes of Naloxone hydrochloride administration and subside in about 2 hours.
+The severity and duration of the withdrawal syndrome are related to the dose of Naloxone hydrochloride and to the degree and type of opioid dependence.

-While the mechanism of action of Naloxone is not fully understood, in vitro evidence suggests that Naloxone antagonizes opioid effects by competing for the mu, kappa, and sigma opiate receptor sites in the CNS, with the greatest affinity for the mu receptor.
+While the mechanism of action of Naloxone hydrochloride is not fully understood, in vitro evidence suggests that Naloxone hydrochloride antagonizes opioid effects by competing for the μ, κ and σ opiate receptor sites in the CNS, with the greatest affinity for the μ receptor.

 Because of the limited number of patients who have been treated, optimal dosage and treatment regimens have not been established.